 o Have a conversation with your son/daughter to discuss what they are looking for in a roommate, and encourage them to reach out to other incoming or current students, particularly those in their program.

 - The Office of Graduate Student Life is here as a resource to your son/daughter.
-We host a great orientation program, which will be held on August 30, 2012.
+We host a graduate school-wide orientation program in late August.
 Please encourage your son/daughter to attend, and have them contact our office if they need anything during their tenure at Boston College.